Community-based support for your patients

 - a range of after-hours medical help and advice

-- PalAssist, which is a Queensland-wide, free 24-hour telephone and online service for palliative care patients, carers, family and friends seeking practical information and emotional support
+- PalAssist, which is a Queensland-wide, free telephone (7am to 7pm, 7 days a week) and online service for palliative care patients, carers, family and friends seeking practical information and emotional support

 Home-based nursing and support services